dm-kamaev/promise_mtd/README.md

 ### retry(fn: Function, { attempt: number, delay?: { ms: number }, ifError: Error }): Function
-This method allows create wrapper for asynchronous function which repeat calling if it return error.
+This method allows to create wrapper for asynchronous function which repeats calling if the function returns an error.
-* `attempt`is parameter which setting number of attempts for executing.
+* `attempt`is parameter which sets number of attempts for executing.
-* `delay.ms` is parameter which setting number milliseconds for delaying between attempts.
+* `delay.ms` is parameter which sets number of milliseconds for delaying between attempts.
-* `ifError`  is parameter which setting class of errors because of which function must be called repeatedly.
-In other words, if your function throw error which is not instance of `ifError` then it will throwing error immediately.
+* `ifError`  is parameter which sets class of errors because of which function must be called repeatedly.
+In other words, if your function throw error which is not instance of `ifError` then it will throw error immediately.
 ```js
 function req() {
   return axios.get('http://example.com/inreliable-path');